|Year of offer||2018|

 Intended learning outcomes

-- LO1: to connect architectural design intent and technological implementation through building materials, systems and components;
+- Connect architectural design intent and technological implementation through building materials, systems and components;

-- LO2: to relate construction technology proposals building performance requirements;
+- Relate construction technology proposals building performance requirements;

-- LO3: to develop project-based and industry-relevant skills of research and integration of building materials, systems and components;
+- Develop project-based and industry-relevant skills of research and integration of building materials, systems and components;

-- LO4: to understand and communicate with conventional methods of technical representation used by the architecture, engineering and construction industry.
+- Understand and communicate with conventional methods of technical representation used by the architecture, engineering and construction industry.

 On completion of this subject, students will have developed the ability to: